00n3: Exhibition layouts

 Donegal (County Donegal Railways Joint Committee) is on permanent display at the County Donegal Railway Heritage Centre, Donegal.

 There is an 00n3 diorama of Boot station at the Ravenglass and Eskdale Railway museum at Ravenglass, Cumbria and a diorama of Douglas engine shed (Isle of Man Railway) at the Port Erin Museum, Port Erin.

 Books published

 A few books have been published to help the 00n3 modeller.

 Modelling the Irish Narrow Gauge (Peco Publications ISBN 0 900586 15 X) is a compilation of articles in the Railway Modeller written by David Lloyd and include his Augher and Coolcalaghta layouts.

 The County Donegal Railway Companion (Midland Publishing ISBN 1 85780 205 5) looks in depth at modelling all aspects of the popular County Donegal.

 The Isle of Man Railway - A modellers inspiration (Peco Publications ISBN 978 0 900586 95 8) helps those who want to model the Isle of Man Railway, again in all its aspects.

 Modelling Irish Railways (Midland Publishing ISBN 1 85780 185 7) looks at modelling the Irish railway scene with a chapter of information on the Irish 3'.
-The books are currently out of print but will be available pre-owned from reputable second hand book shops specialising in railway transport.
+The books are out of print.